01 of 10

 While holding the PCGS coin slab with the end nipping pliers place the slab inside the plastic bag.
 Using a plastic bag will prevent any plastic splinters or shards from flying across the room or getting embedded in your eye.
 Be careful not to drop the slab or have the position of pliers move while you do this.Continue to 4 of 10 below.

 04 of 10

 Make the First Crack

-With your other hand firmly grasp the end nipping pliers with both hands.
-Gather some of the plastic bag under your hand in order to minimize the opening of the plastic bag.
+With your other hand, firmly grasp the end nipping pliers with both hands.
+Gather some of the plastic bag under your hand to minimize the opening of the plastic bag.
 Firmly squeeze down on the pliers using an even motion until the plastic cracks.
 Carefully remove the pliers from the plastic bag without touching the part of the coin that is now exposed.
 Reach into the plastic bag and remove the plastic piece(s) that broke off.
 [CAUTION!]
-Exercise extreme caution because the cracked edges... of the plastic may be very sharp.
-If the peace did not separate from the slab, remove the slab and the piece together from the bag.
+Exercise extreme caution because the cracked edges of the... plastic may be very sharp.
+If the piece did not separate from the slab, remove the slab and the piece together from the bag.
 Otherwise, remove the slab from the plastic bag last.Continue to 5 of 10 below.

 05 of 10

 Although it is impossible to predict exactly how the slab will crack, more often than not the slab will crack diagonally from the point where the pliers made an impact to the bottom of the coin slab.
 If the piece did not separate from the slab, carefully slide the piece off the slab so you do not scratch the coin.
 [CAUTION!]
 Exercise caution because the cracked edges of the plastic may be extremely sharp.Continue to 6 of 10 below.

 Get Ready for Crack #2